The Power of Sampling: Dimension-free Risk Bounds in Private ERM: Example for Pure-DP

-\subsection{Example for Pure-DP}
+\section{Example for Pure-DP}

-In this subsection, we give a concrete example of the reduction method in the pure-DP setting.
-In the construction of lower bounds for constrained DP-ERM in the seminar paper \cite{bst14}, they chose linear function $\ell(\theta;z)=\langle \theta,z\rangle$ as the objective function, which isn't applicable in the unconstrained setting because it could decrease to negative infinity.
+In the construction of lower bounds for constrained DP-ERM in \cite{bst14}, they chose the linear function $\ell(\theta;z)=\langle \theta,z\rangle$ as the objective function, which is not applicable in the unconstrained setting because it could decrease to negative infinity.
 Instead, we extend the linear loss in unit $\ell_2$ ball to the whole $\R^d$ while preserving its Lipschitzness and convexity.
-We use such extension to define our loss function in the unconstrained case.
+We use such an extension to define our loss function in the unconstrained case.
 Namely, we define

 for all $\theta,z$ in the unit $\ell_2$ ball, which is convex, 1-Lipschitz and equal to $-\langle \theta,z \rangle$ when $\|\theta\|_2\le 1$ according to Lemma \ref{lem4}.
 Specifically, it's easy to verify that $\ell(\theta;0)=\max\{0, \|\theta\|_2-1\}$.
 When $\|z\|_2=1$, one has